DP-3T/dp3t-sdk-ios/EXPOSURE_NOTIFICATION_API_USAGE.md

 # ExposureNotification API usage
-This document outlines the interaction of the SDK with the [Exposure Notification](https://developer.apple.com/documentation/exposurenotification) Framework by Apple.
+This document outlines the interaction of the SDK with the [Exposure Notification](https://developer.apple.com/documentation/exposurenotification) Framework version 2 by Apple.

 ## Enabling Exposure Notifications